Cavalia/Cavalia/README.md

 # Cavalia
-A transactional main-memory database on multicores.
+A transactional main-memory database system on multicores.

 ## Features